 The surge of available energy made possible by CoQ10 is especially beneficial for the heart.
 Studies have found that CoQ10 supplementation improves cardiac systolic function and ejection fraction.
 Another study showed that when combined with selenium, CoQ10 slashed the death rate from cardiovascular disease by more than half!
 The science is so strong that one of the study authors proclaimed CoQ10 to be a “scientific breakthrough in the management of chronic heart failure.”

 CoQ10 has two primary ways of protecting mitochondria from age-related decay and death.
 First, it plays an essential role in the electron transport chain, facilitating the efficient transfer of electrons into ATP.
 Second, it acts as a powerful scavenger of free radicals, neutralizing their lethal action and dramatically reducing oxidation damage.

 As a result, CoQ10 offers a powerful way to help slow, or even reverse, a natural ageing process by restoring youthful mitochondrial protection against free radicals.

 There’s just one problem.
 CoQ10 can quickly become depleted in the body because it donates its own electrons in order to neutralize the flood of free radicals.
 That makes ensuring the body’s continued supply of CoQ10 critical.

 And that’s why there continues to be so much excitement about shilajit.
-While practically unheard of in modern medicine, this ancient Ayurvedic adaptogen has been found to stabilise, revitalise, and preserve CoQ10 in its active (ubiquinol) form, boosting the levels of CoQ10 that are critical for protection against mitochondrial ageing.
+While practically unheard of in modern medicine, this ancient Ayurvedic adaptogen has been found to stabilise, revitalize, and preserve CoQ10 in its active (ubiquinol) form, boosting the levels of CoQ10 that are critical for protection against mitochondrial ageing.